nanovms/nanos/README.md

 If you need email or drift support you will need to sign up for a support plan.

 If you'd like more in-depth help reach out to the nanovms folks via drift or email engineering.

+# AI

+Please avoid submitting large AI made prs.
+If it's too large to review than it won't be reviwed.
+If you don't understand the code in the pr then it's not appropriate to submit.